by helping the people

 Human- / Wildlife

-conflicts are one of the most common causes of wildlife degradation in East Africa after poaching.
-Competition for pastures and water, destruction of fields and gardens by elephants, big cats
+conflicts are one of the most common causes of wildlife degradation in East Africa.
+Competition for pastures and water, destruction of fields and gardens by elephants, big cats killing cattle and

-killing cattle and people killing big cats are common.
+people killing big cats or elephants are common.

 Even though there are numerous national